Q&A: What to Expect When Navigating Prenatal Care

 Q: What healthy habits should I be trying to incorporate?
 Which habits should I leave behind?

-Mosczczynski: As soon as you find out that you’re pregnant, you should start taking prenatal vitamins.
+Mosczczynski: If you are ready to start a family and are trying to conceive, you should start taking prenatal vitamins.
+These are an important part of preconception care.
 They are formulated to give your body what it needs, especially folic acid.
 Folic acid protects your baby from spina bifida and other birth defects.

 Staying hydrated is key.
 You should be drinking plenty of water, to the tune of about 32 ounces per day or more.